Deacons for Defense and Justice: Role

 According to in a 1999 article, activist Stokely Carmichael encouraged having the Deacons provide security for the remainder of the march.
 After some debate, many civil rights leaders agreed, including Rev. Martin Luther King Jr. Umoja wrote, "Finally, though expressing reservations, King conceded to Carmichael's proposals to maintain unity in the march and the movement.
 The involvement and association of the Deacons with the march signified a shift in the civil rights movement, which had been popularly projected as a 'nonviolent movement."'

 Stokely Carmichael had first made a speech about Black Power in Mobile, Alabama in 1965, when marchers demonstrating for the vote reached the state capital from Selma.
 In 1967 Carmichael said, "Those of us who advocate Black Power are quite clear in our own minds that a 'non-violent' approach to civil rights is an approach black people cannot afford and a luxury white people do not deserve."

 In his 2006 book, Hill discusses the difficulties in achieving change on the local level in the South after national leaders and activists left.
 He wrote:

 the hard truth is that these organizations produced few victories in their local projects in the Deep South--if success is measured by the ability to force changes in local government policy and create self-governing and sustainable local organizations that could survive when the national organizations departed ...
 The Deacons' campaigns frequently resulted in substantial and unprecedented victories at the local level, producing real power and self-sustaining organizations.

-According to Hill, local (armed) groups laid the foundation for equal opportunities for Foundational Black Americans.
+According to Hill, local (armed) groups laid the foundation for equal opportunities for Black Americans.

 According to a 2007 article by Dirks, the usual histories of the Civil Rights Movement tend to overlook such organizations as the Deacons.
 She says there are several reasons: First, the dominant ideology of the Movement was one of non-violence.
 Second, threats to the lives of Deacons' members required them to maintain secrecy to avoid terrorist attacks.
 In addition, they recruited only mature male members, in contrast to other more informal self-defense efforts, in which women and teenagers sometimes played a role.
 Finally, the organization was relatively short-lived, fading by 1968.
 In that period, there was a national shift in attention to the issues of Black communities in the North and the rise of the Black Power movement in 1966.
 The Deacons were overshadowed by The Black Panther Party, which became noted for its militancy.